 In short, any claim brought against the property owner, manager or landlord that involves an accusation of discrimination against a tenant based on race, color, religion, age, gender, national origin, disability, pregnancy status, sexual orientation or government-subsidized housing eligibility, is covered by Tenant Discrimination Insurance.
 Often, such claims will include an accusation of harassing the tenant or wrongfully evicting them based on such discrimination.

 A general liability policy does not include this protection.
 For this reason, we highly recommend purchasing a Tenant Discrimination Insurance policy to lower your potential exposure.

-We hope you found this article interesting.
+We hope you found this article on tenant discrimination insurance interesting.
 To learn more about adding Tenant Discrimination Insurance coverage, please call us at 877-576-5200.